 Policy 2.2C.9.
-All new development shall provide a 75 foot shoreline protection zone, extending landward from mean high water, within which there shall be no construction within or reductions to the shoreline protection zone, except as set forth below as provided pursuant to Chapter 8, Coastal Management.
+All new development shall provide a 75 foot shoreline protection zone, extending landward from mean high water, within which there shall be no construction within or reductions to the shoreline protection zone, except as set forth below.
 The shoreline protection zone shall be defined as all estuarine waters within Martin County and all surface waters of the State that are both hydrologically connected to the estuarine waters and navigable.
 The shoreline protection zone shall extend 75 feet laterally upland from the mean high water.
 Within the waters described above, "wetlands" shall be protected as described in Chapters 2 and 9.